-The credit is passed through to the partners, members, or shareholders of a pass through entity that are the partners, members, or shareholders at the time of the application and subsequent approval of the credit.
+The credit is passed through to the partners, members, or shareholders of a pass-through entity that are the partners, members, or shareholders at the time of the application and subsequent approval of the credit.
 The income is reported on the Kentucky Schedule K-1 and any credit that is passed through to the members, partners, or shareholders may be used against individual income tax or corporate income tax and LLET.

-A sole proprietor reporting business income on Schedule C (federal Form 1040) may claim the ENDOW credit under the business name.
+A sole proprietor reporting business income on Schedule C (federal Form 1040) may claim the endow credit under the business name.
 An individual may also claim the credit if it is passed through to them from a partnership, LLC, or S-Corporation on a Kentucky Schedule K-1.

-If a taxpayer and spouse are entitled to claim the credit, the credit may be wholly claimed if they file jointly, but must be split if they file separately.
+If a taxpayer and spouse are entitled to claim the credit, the credit may be wholly claimed if they file joint, but must be split if they file separately.
 If the application lists only one of the spouse's names, the listed spouse is entitled to claim the full credit.